 Fox Sparrows were present in good numbers, many of them singing as if it were spring.

-We saw a flock of seven Whooping Cranes, but they disappeared behind the trees before I could raise my camera.
+We saw a flock of seven unidentified swans, but they disappeared behind the trees before I could raise my camera.
 Canada Geese flew across the same area of sky.
 A hot air balloon added interest to the scene.

 I also captured a pair of distant Sandhill Cranes in flight.